Frequently asked questions

 Can you integrate Webflow with Shopify?

-Yes — Webflow–Shopify integrations are one of our core specialities.
+Yes, Webflow-Shopify integrations are one of our core specialities.
 This setup gives you the best of both platforms: Webflow's design flexibility and content management for your brand and marketing pages, with Shopify's robust e-commerce engine handling products, checkout, and fulfilment.

-We build these integrations cleanly, so the experience feels seamless to your customers even though two platforms are working behind the scenes.
+We build these integrations cleanly, so the experience feels smooth to your customers even though two platforms are working behind the scenes.
 It's a setup that scales well and avoids the compromises you'd make by forcing everything into one platform.

 What other integrations and tools do you work with?